top of page

 Spider-Man Pilot

 A far cry from the mature drama of the Incredible Hulk pilot.
-The abbreviated origin blasphemously cans Uncle Ben and his lesson on responsibility.
-The costume is perfect and the wire work looks good, but the action is relegated to a few guys with sticks.
+The abbreviated origin blasphemously scraps Uncle Ben and his lesson on responsibility.
+The costume is pretty perfect and the wire work looks good, but the action is relegated to a few guys with sticks.

 Premiere: Sep 14, 1977